This is the Professional Version.

 Friends, family members, and officials often react judgmentally, derisively, or in another negative way.
 Such reactions can impede recovery after an assault.

-Eventually, most patients recover; however, long-range effects of rape may include posttraumatic stress disorder (PTSD—see page Posttraumatic Stress Disorder), particularly among women.
+Eventually, most patients recover; however, long-range effects of rape may include posttraumatic stress disorder (PTSD—see page Posttraumatic Stress Disorder (PTSD)), particularly among women.
 PTSD is an anxiety disorder; symptoms include re-experiencing (eg, flashbacks, intrusive upsetting thoughts or images), avoidance (eg, of trauma-related situations, thoughts, and feelings), and hyperarousal (eg, sleep difficulties, irritability, concentration problems).
 Symptoms last for > 1 mo and significantly impair social and occupational functioning.

 Goals of rape evaluation are